PrefectHQ/prefect/docs/guides/prefect-deploy.md

 Values that you place within your `prefect.yaml` file can reference dynamic values in several different ways:

 - **step outputs**: every step of both `build` and `push` produce named fields such as `image_name`; you can reference these fields within `prefect.yaml` and `prefect deploy` will populate them with each call.
 References must be enclosed in double brackets and be of the form `"{{ field_name }}"`
-- **blocks**: [Prefect blocks](/concepts/blocks) can also be referenced with the special syntax `{{ prefect.blocks.block_type.block_slug }}`; it is highly recommended that you use block references for any sensitive information (such as a GitHub access token or any credentials) to avoid hardcoding these values in plaintext
+- **blocks**: [Prefect blocks](/concepts/blocks) can also be referenced with the special syntax `{{ prefect.blocks.block_type.block_slug }}`.
+It is highly recommended that you use block references for any sensitive information (such as a GitHub access token or any credentials) to avoid hardcoding these values in plaintext
 - **variables**: [Prefect variables](/concepts/variables) can also be referenced with the special syntax `{{ prefect.variables.variable_name }}`.
 Variables can be used to reference non-sensitive, reusable pieces of information such as a default image name or a default work pool name.
 - **environment variables**: you can also reference environment variables with the special syntax `{{ $MY_ENV_VAR }}`.
 This is especially useful for referencing environment variables that are set at runtime.